MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 The following theorem adds a lot of power to the concept of matroids.

+> theorem ""
-**Theorem**: *There is an efficient[^efficient-meaning] algorithm for finding a max-weight independent set in the intersection of two matroids.*
+> There is an efficient algorithm for finding a max-weight independent set in the intersection of two matroids.

-[^efficient-meaning]: Here, efficient means polynomial time, if we assume a polynomial time membership oracle.
+Here, efficient means polynomial time, if we assume a polynomial time membership oracle.
 This is the case for all the matroid examples seen in class.

 #### Definition of bipartite matching
 For instance, we can consider the example of [bipartite matching](/algorithms/#bipartite-matching).